Toxic oil syndrome: Investigation

-In 1987, TOS was found by epidemology to have been linked to the ingestion of a "food-grade" rapeseed oil containing aniline derivatives.
+In 1987, TOS was found by epidemiology to have been linked to the ingestion of a "food-grade" rapeseed oil containing aniline derivatives.
 Two separate studies on levels of fatty acid anilides (which would arise from reaction between aniline and fats) confirmed that case-related oils have an elevated level of this substance.
 In 1991, Posada de la Paz et al. found that French rapeseed oil was imported to Spain after denaturation with 2% aniline, allegedly for industrial use.
-(Spanish regulations of the time allowed imports of rapeseed oil only for industrial use, and only if it has been denatured with aniline to prevent use as food.)
+Spanish regulations of the time allowed imports of rapeseed oil only for industrial use, and only if it has been denatured with aniline to prevent use as food.
 They concluded that the toxic oil was produced from this industrial oil, illegally refined to remove aniline, and mixed with other edible oils.
 In 1992, the WHO published a review on the knowledge on the incident up to that point.

-During the 1990s, improved chemical methods found a new class of chemicals in multiple samples of toxic oil: 3-(N-phenylamino)-1,2-propanediol (abbreviated as PAP) and its esters, which would also be produced as aniline reacts with triglycerides.
+During the 1990s, improved chemical methods found a new class of chemicals in multiple samples of toxic oil: 3-(N-phenylamino)-1,2-propanediol (PAP) and its esters, which would also be produced as aniline reacts with triglycerides.
 The factory responsible for illegally refining the oil was identified as Industria Trianera de Hidrogenación (ITH) of Seville.

 The WHO has since then tried to re-create the poisoning in laboratory animals with less-than-satisfactory results.
-Specifically, three possible causative agents of TOS are PAP (3-(N-phenylamino)-1,2-propanediol), the 1,2-dioleoyl ester of PAP (abbreviated OOPAP), and the 3-oleoyl ester of PAP (abbreviated OPAP).
+Specifically, three possible causative agents of TOS are PAP, the 1,2-dioleoyl ester of PAP (abbreviated OOPAP), and the 3-oleoyl ester of PAP (abbreviated OPAP).
 These three compounds are formed by means of similar chemical processes, and oil that contains one of the three substances is likely to contain the other two.
 Oil samples that are suspected to have been ingested by people who later developed TOS often contain all three of these contaminants (among other substances), but are most likely to contain OOPAP.
 However, when these three substances were given to laboratory animals, OOPAP was not acutely toxic, PAP was toxic only after injection, but not after oral administration, and OPAP was toxic only after injection of high doses.
 Therefore, none of these three substances is thought to cause TOS.
 Similar results were obtained after administration of fatty acid anilides.